fdeblasio/pokeemerald-expansion/notes.md

     - battle_transitions/*_bg.pal to better match types
     - stadium/palette3-7.pal to better match ypes
 - Brendan/May/Steven rematches?
 (Steven's would be the same team but re-battleable)
+- Maybe add Brendan/May/Maxie/Archie/admins/Winstrate rematches in Battle Frontier?
+- Try to get every Pokemon in Pokedex in at least one rematch?
 - Trainer customization:
     - All rematches should have consistent values (gender, IVs (unless maxed), etc.)
     - Calvin could have a good Nature/EV